 If you are a complete and utter beginner, this strategy is the most user-friendly and is likely to help you succeed from the off.

 This style of trading is one that is impacted over several days by various fluctuations and changes in prices patterns.
 The overall aim of this strategy is to utilise short-term patterns to make a small profit, meaning that the traders using this strategy tend to check rates on the market at regular intervals across a number of days.
+Think about the swing trading pros and cons first.
+Check out this resource to learn more about swing trading.

 In contrast to swing trading, this method aims to use long-term trading patterns to profit from major shifts in process.
 Traders utilising this method ordinarily use the end-of-day charts to determine the overall pattern emerging, and makes moves based on these forecasts.
 This makes for a much steadier trading base, but requires a good knowledge of overall patterns and trends, and what they signal, in order to be successful.